cognitedata/dotnet-simulator-utils/docfx_project/docs/model-parsing.md

 ### Implement the ExtractModelInformation method

-This method is used to extract the model information from the simulator.
+The `ExtractModelInformation` method extracts the model information from the simulator.
-For the sake of this example we will only open the Excel `.xlsx` file.
+In the example below, we'll open the Excel `.xlsx` file.

-If the file is opened successfully, we will set the parsing info to `success`, otherwise to `failure`.
+If the file is opened successfully, set the parsing information to `success`; otherwise, set it to `failure`.

 In the `NewSimClient` class:

 ```csharp
 public async Task ExtractModelInformation(DefaultModelFilestate state, CancellationToken _token)
     {